eliona-smart-building-assistant/device-app-template/README.md

 ### Database tables ###

-<mark>Todo: Describe the database objects the app needs for configuration</mark>
+<mark>Todo: Describe other tables if the app needs them.</mark>

-<mark>Todo: Decide if the app uses its own data and which data should be accessible from outside the app.
-This is always the case with configuration data.
-If so, the app needs its own API server to provide access to this data.
-To define the API use an openapi.yaml file and generators to build the server stub.</mark>

 The app requires configuration data that remains in the database.
 To do this, the app creates its own database schema `template` during initialization.
 To modify and handle the configuration data the app provides an API access.
 Have a look at the [API specification](https://eliona-smart-building-assistant.github.io/open-api-docs/?https://raw.githubusercontent.com/eliona-smart-building-assistant/app-template/develop/openapi.yaml) how the configuration tables should be used.

-- `template.example_table`: <mark>Todo: Describe the database table in short.</mark>
+- `template.configuration`: Contains configuration of the app.
+Editable through the API.

+- `template.asset`: Provides asset mapping.
+Maps broker's asset IDs to Eliona asset IDs.

 **Generation**: to generate access method to database see Generation section below.